jelastic-jps/mysql-cluster/README.md

 ## Installation Process

 In the opened confirmation window at Jelastic dashboard, choose MariaDB/MySQL replication type with appropriate cluster topology, state the *Environment* name, optionally, customize its [Display Name](https://docs.jelastic.com/environment-aliases).
-Then, select the preferable [region](https://docs.jelastic.com/environment-regions) (if several are available) and click on **Install**.
+If required you may exclude ProxySQL layer from the cluster topology before installation, just uncheck it.
+Keep in mind that you won’t be able to do that later and vice versa if you disable it before installation you will not be able to add the proxy layer afterward.Then, select the preferable [region](https://docs.jelastic.com/environment-regions) (if several are available) and click on **Install**.

 <p align="left">
 <img src="images/install.png" width="500">